paralus/website/docs/Usage/roles.md

 | Namespace Admin | A role allowed to view only the user specified namespaces, and policy violations, but not allowed to create a new namespace.
 Allowed to perform end-to-end (create, publish/unpublish, edit, delete) actions on workloads with the user selected namespace(s).
 Specifically, they can view only the Resources that are associated with the selected namespace(s) |
 | Namespace Read Only | A Read Only version of the Namespace Admin role |

-> Note: A user can be associated with multpiple roles at the same time.
-In such scenario, the union of the permissions associated with both roles is applied.
+> Note: A user can be associated with multiple roles at the same time.
+In such a scenario, the union of the permissions associated with both roles is applied.

 <img src="/img/docs/role-hierarchy.png" alt="Typical hierarchy of roles in an organization." height="75%" width="75%"/>